agda/agda/doc/user-manual/tools/compilers.lagda.rst

 The :option:`--js-minify` flag makes the generated JavaScript code smaller and less readable.

-Agda can currently generate either CommonJS (used by NodeJS) flavour modules or AMD (for in-browser usage) flavour modules which can be toggled by :option:`--js-cjs` (default) and :option:`--js-amd` flags.
+Agda can currently generate JavaScript modules in several flavours:

+The :option:`--js-es6` generates ES6-style modules (supported natively by browsers and NodeJS since 2020)

+The :option:`--js-cjs` (default) generates CommonJS-style modules (supported natively by NodeJS)

+The :option:`--js-amd` generates AMD-style modules, which are supported (for in-browser usage with a wrapper like `require.js`).

 Options
 ~~~~~~~